komalpasumarthy/Telecom-customer-churm/Report.md

 ### Conclusion:
 - Sensitivity and specificity are critical metrics for evaluating model performance, particularly when dealing with imbalanced datasets.
 These metrics help measure the goodness of a model by assessing its ability to correctly identify positive and negative cases.
 - The suitability of a model does not solely depend on high specificity or sensitivity.
 Instead, it should align with business requirements, which dictate the trade-off between these metrics.
 Depending on the specific business context, model parameters can be adjusted and the model retrained to meet desired performance standards.
 - In this project, both logistic regression and decision tree models were trained and evaluated.
-The outcomes
+The outcomes were as follows:
+  - Logistic Regression: Achieved a maximum specificity of 88.54%.
+Hyperparameter tuning further improved the model's performance, enhancing its specificity.
+  - Decision Tree: Achieved a maximum specificity of 84.55%.
+However, fine-tuning the decision tree model resulted in overfitting, which diminished its generalization capability.
+These results highlight that while logistic regression benefits from hyperparameter tuning, decision trees may require careful management to avoid overfitting.
+Ultimately, the choice of model and the trade-off between sensitivity and specificity should be guided by business objectives and requirements.